dlt-hub/verified-sources/sources/personio/README.md

    client_secret = "papi-*****" # please set me up!
    ```

-1. Replace the value of `client_id` and `client_secret` with the one that
-   [you copied above](#grab-credentials).
-This will ensure that your data-verified source can access
+1. Replace the value of `client_id` and `client_secret`.
+This will ensure that you can access
-   your Personio API resources securely.
+   Personio API securely.

 1. Next, follow the instructions in [Destinations](../destinations/duckdb) to add credentials for
    your chosen destination.
 This will ensure that your data is properly routed to its final